puppetlabs/puppet-instruqt-tracks/trigger-a-puppet-agent-run/01-sign-a-certificate/assignment.md

 slug: sign-a-certificate
 id: dty1ff36osqi
 type: challenge
-title: "Sign an Agent Node's Certificate \U0001F4BB"
+title: "Sign an agent node's certificate \U0001F4BB"
 teaser: Sign a certificate on an unsigned agent node so that the primary Puppet server can validate the node before authorizing communication.
 notes: